Last updated on May 23rd, 2023 at 11:03 am

 Tonight, the teenagers invading my home were particularly loud with their video games and late-night Saturday TV, so I decided to turn on PBS on channel 9 to drown out their noise.

-If blocking noise is ever possible with teenagers.
+Suppose blocking noise is ever possible with teenagers.
 Wow.
 Don’t I sound just like my mother?

-As I turned on PBS, I caught the beginning of the program Best of PBS featuring Jack Canfield.
+As I turned on PBS, I caught the beginning of the Best of PBS program featuring Jack Canfield.
 Jack Canfield is a best-selling author, motivational speaker, corporate trainer, and entrepreneur.
 He is the co-author of the Chicken Soup for the Soul series.
 I hadn’t seen this particular PBS show.

 Don’t shoot me.